pgmoneta/pgmoneta/doc/DEVELOPERS.md

 In order to debug problems in your code you can use [gdb](https://www.sourceware.org/gdb/), or add extra logging using the `pgmoneta_log_XYZ()` API

+### Core APIs
+You may find [core APIs](https://github.com/pgmoneta/pgmoneta/blob/main/doc/manual/dev-09-core_api.md) quite useful.
+Try not to reinvent the wheels, unless for a good reason.

 ## Basic git guide

 Here are some links that will help you